Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Data

 \section{Data}

 As the meta-Machine Learning model will require data from multiple cities, we first introduce the adopted dataset.
 This research uses the UTD19 dataset \citep{loder2020utd19}, which contains LD data from 39 cities around the world.
-These case studies include cities with different features and characteristics, reflected in the spatial distribution of the LDs and the recorded data, as it will be shown.
+These case studies include cities with different features and characteristics, reflected in the spatial distribution of the LDs and the recorded data.
 Indeed, the spatial distribution of LDs has a relevant impact on the biases in the MFD, as proved by \cite{Lee2023LDpositioning}.
-It is important to capture different dynamics and types of urban scenarios, as the aim of the study is to design a meta-learning algorithm able to generalize to different case studies.
+It is important to capture different dynamics and types of urban scenarios, as the aim of the study is to design a Meta-Learning algorithm able to generalize to different case studies.

 The data captured in the dataset is summarized in Table~\ref{Dataset}.
 MFDs are defined through average densities, flows, and speeds.
 In practice, occupancy is often used to approximate density, as it is easier to measure.
-Among the 39 cities, however, only a few have speed data, and only three cities have occupancy, flow and speed data all available.
-Therefore, in this research, we will represent the MFD as a function of the average flow versus the average occupancy.
-Data were pre-processed using the same steps discussed in \citep{aghamohammadi2022parameter}.
+As occupancy is properly measured in the UTD19 data, in this research, we will represent the MFD as a function of the average flow versus the average occupancy.
+Data were pre-processed using the same steps discussed by \cite{aghamohammadi2022parameter}.
 Namely, the following patterns have been deemed unreasonable and deleted from the data:

 \begin{itemize} \item Negative or non-numerical flows or occupancy measures \item Occupancy larger than 1 \item Flow measurements larger than 2500 veh/hr/ln \item Flow measurements less than 10 veh/hr/ln for occupancy values between 0.2 and 0.75 \item Flow measurements higher than 100 veh/hr/ln for occupancy above 0.95 \end{itemize}